Takeda Shingen: Death

-Once he entered Mikawa Province, in February, 1573, Shingen besieged Noda Castle, but soon died in his siege camp.
-The exact circumstances surrounding his death are not known.
+Once he entered Mikawa Province in February 1573, Shingen besieged Noda Castle, but then died in his siege camp at the age of 51.
+The exact circumstances surrounding his death are unknown.
 Some accounts say he succumbed to an old war wound, some say a sniper had wounded him earlier, and others that he died of pneumonia.
 He was buried at Erin-ji temple in what is now Kōshū, Yamanashi.

 After Shingen's death, Takeda Katsuyori became the daimyō of the Takeda clan.
 Katsuyori was ambitious and wanted to continue his father's legacy.
 He moved to take Tokugawa forts.
-However, an allied force of Tokugawa Ieyasu and Oda Nobunaga dealt a crushing blow to the Takeda in the Battle of Nagashino when Nobunaga's matchlock-armed infantry destroyed the Takeda cavalry.
-Ieyasu seized the opportunity to defeat the weakened Takeda led by Takeda Katsuyori in the Battle of Tenmokuzan.
-Katsuyori committed suicide after the battle and the Takeda clan never recovered.
+However, an allied force of Tokugawa Ieyasu and Oda Nobunaga dealt a crushing blow to the Takeda in the Battle of Nagashino, when Nobunaga's matchlock-armed infantry destroyed the Takeda cavalry.
+Nobunaga and Ieyasu seized the opportunity to defeat the weakened Takeda clan led by Takeda Katsuyori.
+Later, in the Battle of Tenmokuzan, Katsuyori committed suicide after the battle and the Takeda clan never recovered.

 Legacy

-Upon Takeda Shingen's death, Uesugi Kenshin reportedly wept at the loss of one of his strongest and most deeply-respected rivals.
-One of the most lasting tributes to Shingen's prowess was that of Tokugawa Ieyasu himself, who is known to have borrowed heavily from the old Takeda leader's governmental and military innovations after he had taken leadership of Kai Province during Toyotomi Hideyoshi's rise to power.
-Many of these designs were put to use in the Tokugawa shogunate.